1988 ICS Niagara Conference

 A clue to the nature of the disease surfaced with the stock market crash of October 19, 1987, which the media labelled “Black Monday” or “Armageddon.”
 The use of apocalyptic language by journalists tells us that this event has religious significance in our culture, Walsh observed.
 If history ends with the crash, then the religious assumption is that economic growth is the driving force of history.
 If this is true, then this indicates that the kind of diagnosis necessary is that of a religious or worldview nature, which in tum requires spiritual discernment.

-The myth of economic growth, the belief that human wellbeing requires ever increasing levels of consumption is contrary to what the Bible teaches and was at the crux of Walsh's diagnosis.
-Instead of bringing salvation, economic growth has begun to threaten our lives as we search for the technology to clean up our , and gamble with the which our children and grandchildren will inherit.
+The myth of economic growth, the belief that human wellbeing requires ever increasing levels of consumption is contrary to what the Bible teaches and was at the crux of Walsh’s diagnosis.
+Instead of bringing salvation, economic growth has begun to threaten our lives as we search for the technology to clean up our environment, and gamble with the creation which our children and grandchildren will inherit.
 The ultimate irony of a progress-oriented society such as ours is that it, in fact, closes down the future.

-In order to discern the spirits of our age, Christians need to be renewed by the Spirit of God, to grasp and be grasped by the worldview, and to know intimately the Lord's torah, his loving rule for our cultural life, Walsh said.
+In order to discern the spirits of our age, Christians need to be renewed by the Spirit of God, to grasp and be grasped by the biblical worldview, and to know intimately the Lord’s torah, his loving rule for our cultural life, Walsh said.
 And this in turn requires a prophetic vision which will evoke a worldview that is an alternative to the perception of the world around us.

 Destroy to build